-Item Description Headphone-Out Jack Headphones or speakers may be connected through this jack.
-Note : Set your system's volume to a reduced level before connecting to this jack.
-Microphone-In Jack Plug an external microphone in to this jack to record on your computer.
+Item Description Microphone-In Jack Plug an external microphone in to this jack to record on your computer.
+RJ-11 Phone Jack This port connects to the built-in modem if included in your purchase configuration (the modem and modem port are a factory option).
+You may plug the telephone line directly into this RJ-11 telephone connection.
+Note : Broadband (e.g. ADSL) modems usually connect to the LAN port.
 RJ-45 LAN Jack This port supports LAN (Network) functions.
 Note: Broadband (e.g. ADSL) modems usually connect to the LAN port.
 Security Lock Slot To prevent possible theft, a Kensington-type lock can be attached to this slot.
 Locks can be purchased at any computer store.
-S/PDIF-Out Jack This S/PDIF (Sony/Philips Digital Interface Format) Out Jack allows you to connect your DVD-capable PC to a Dolby AC-3 compatible receiver for "5.1" or 'dts' surround sound.
-USB 2.0/1.1 Ports These USB 2.0 compatible ports (USB 2.0 is fully USB 1.1 compliant) are for low-speed peripherals such as keyboards, mice or scanners, and for high-speed peripherals such as external HDDs, digital video cameras or high-speed scanners etc. Devices can be plugged into the computer, and unplugged from the computer, without the need to turn the system off (if the power rating of your USB device is 500mA or above, make sure you use the power supply which comes with the device).
+S/PDIF-Out Jack This S/PDIF (Sony/Philips Digital Interface Format) Out Port allows you to connect your DVD-capable PC to a Dolby AC-3 compatible receiver for "5.1" or 'dts' surround sound.